kydahe/llvm-project/libc/docs/strings.rst

 =============  =========
 Function Name  Available
 =============  =========
-strerror       |check|
+strerror
-strerror_r     |check|
+strerror_s
+strerrorlen_s
 =============  =========

 Localized String Functions
 ==========================

-These functions require locale.h, and will be finished when locale support is implemented in LLVM-libc.
+These functions require locale.h, and will be added when locale support is implemented in LLVM-libc.

 =============  =========
 Function Name  Available
 =============  =========
-strcoll        Partially
+strcoll
-strxfrm        Partially
+strxfrm
 =============  =========

 ---------------------------